Insights on Variance Estimation for Blocked and Matched Pairs Designs: Discussion

 These Supplementary Material primarily contain detailed derivations of the results in the main paper, as well as some additional results and discussion.
 We first give some detail on the notational elements in the main paper.
 We then proceed with a non-technical discussion of alternate estimators for variance estimation.
-We next give derivations for the results in the main paper.
-We finally provide additional results and further details on simulations.
+We next provide additional results and further details on simulations.
+We finally give derivations for the results in the main paper.
 More detailed proofs for some of these sections are available upon request.